lijiacd985/Mmint/README.md

 This script is similar with HistoneGenes.
 It will classify the histone peaks based on the overlap between thw different histones peaks.
 And, then it can generate the mCG/CG curve on these four histone peaks groups (only histone A; only histone B; both histone A and B; No Histones).

-mmint -b1 histone1.peaks.bed -b2 histone2.peaks.bed -o1 Overlap.bed histone1Only.bed histone2Only.bed NoHistone.bed -o test1.gz test2.gz test3.gz test4.gz -bw methRatio.bw -after 2000 -before 2000 -bs 20 -L Overlap histone1Only histone2Only NoHistone  -n HistoneOverlap.pdf
+mmint HistonePeaks -b1 histone1.peaks.bed -b2 histone2.peaks.bed -o1 Overlap.bed histone1Only.bed histone2Only.bed NoHistone.bed -o test1.gz test2.gz test3.gz test4.gz -bw methRatio.bw -after 2000 -before 2000 -bs 20 -L Overlap histone1Only histone2Only NoHistone  -n HistoneOverlap.pdf

 15. DNA methylation Canyon